• Home

 organizing ideas for small spaces

-Here are a few options from Amazon below.
-The first option has 9 containers and comes with a wall mount so you can put these spice jars anywhere, like inside of a cabinet door.
+Here are a few options from Amazon: The first option has 12 spice containers and comes with a wall mount so you can put these spice jars anywhere, like inside a cabinet door.
 The second option is great because it is a set of 12 with 2 different styles of labels.
 Both Amazon sets have a sift/pour opening, setting them apart from the IKEA set.

 Tip: If you’re not wanting to put holes in the walls, command strips these days are super strong and should be able to easily bear the weight of these small kitchen items.